 - Earnings Per Sale (communicate commissions in % only)

 - Cannot state you can earn anything higher than listed in account.

 - Cannot state “100% commission!”
 ClickBank’s highest commission level is 75%.

-- False scarcity messaging when there is no actual scarcity of the product (for example, “Only 300 copies” when there are unlimited copies, tickers running down the amount of time there is to purchase, and listing that this is a one-time opportunity TODAY only).
+- False scarcity messaging when there is no actual scarcity of the product or timeline for affiliate contest (for example, “Only 300 copies” when there are unlimited copies, tickers running down the amount of time there is to register to promote, or listing that this is a one-time opportunity TODAY only).

 - Third-Party Testimonials.

 - Example: “Client X says Client Z’s product is the best product in this niche!”

 - Cannot Make “Unsubstantiated” Claims or other vague statements that cannot be verified.

 - Cannot state “#1” or “best” or “the top” or “biggest” or “highest” or other similar statements.
 Example: “#1 Dog Training product online!”

 - “Highest Converting Product in Niche,” on ClickBank, or on the Internet/Web.